 If a seepage pit is used, percolation tests should be conducted at one-half the depth and again at the full estimated depth of the seepage pit.
 In order to facilitate conducting the test and preventing cavein, a two-tiered excavation should be made approximately two (2) feet above the bottom of the proposed seepage pit and two (2) feet above the half-depth of the proposed seepage pit.
 Percolation test pits should be dug approximately two (2) feet deep into each tier base.
 At least two (2) percolation tests shall be performed with the bottom of the percolation tests holes at the proposed pit bottom depth and half of the proposed pit depth.
-If different soil layers are encountered at the proposed pit sidewall area, a percolation test shall be conducted in each permeable layer and the seepage pit design percolation rate shall comprise the weighted average of each test result based upon the depth of each permeable layer.
+If different soil layers are encountered at the proposed pit design percolation rate shall comprise the weighted average of each test result based upon the depth of each permeable layer.
 No allowance for infiltration area is made for the bottom area of a pit or the pit sidewall area of impervious strata (i.e., percolation rate slower than 60 minutes per inch).

-House Sewer Drain
+Chapter 5 House Sewer Drain